 Sponsor Programs or Donate

 Help fund our efforts to raise awareness or fund individual programs like invasive species removal.

-Trees & Trails is pleased to announce the release of A Legacy of Green – the History of Indian Hill’s Bridle Trails and Green Areas, debuting May 21st, 2023 at the Livingston Lodge at a beautiful event hosted by our partner organization, the Indian Hill Historical Society.
+Trees & Trails is pleased to announce the release of A Legacy of Green – the History of Indian Hill’s Bridle Trails and Green Areas, which debuted May 21st, 2023 at the Livingston Lodge at a beautiful event hosted by our partner organization, the Indian Hill Historical Society.
 Please click here to be directed to the IHHS for more information on the IHHS, this successful event and other activities you may attend.